chrisdavies/dbmg/README.md

 1. Generate you database creation script.
 2. Drop it into the "db" folder with a low name like "0000-initialdb.sql"
-3. Run: dbup -a "0000-initialdb.sql" -c <your-connection-string>
+3. Run: dbup -a "0000-initialdb.sql" -c &lt;your-connection-string&gt;

 This will tell dbup that this databse already contains the logic found in "0000-initialdb.sql".